cosmologicon/pygame-text/README.md

 evenly into 90 in floating-point representation.
 Such values include:

 	0.25 0.5 0.75 1 1.25 1.5 2 2.25 2.5 3 3.75 4.5 5 6 7.5 9 10 15 18 30

+## Word wrap

+Keyword arguments:

+* `strip`: boolean controlling the handling of trailing spaces at line breaks.
+Defaults to `ptext.DEFAULT_STRIP`, which is set to `True` by default.

+Here's the details of how word wrap works.
+When the `width` or `widthem` keyword argument is given, `ptext.draw` will insert line breaks in order to fit the text within the given width.
+The text is not guaranteed to be within the width, because wrapping only occurs at certain characters, so for instance if a single word is too long to fit on a line, it will not be broken up.
+Outline and drop shadow are also not accounted for, so they may extend beyond the given width.

+Generally, wrap will occur at the rightmost allowed point that doesn't overrun the given width.
+For the purpose of word wrap, `ptext.draw` treats the following characters specially:

+* `"\n"` (newline): a line break is inserted.
+The `"\n"` character is not printed.
+* `" "` (space): a line break may be inserted at each space character.
+Trailing spaces at the end of each line are not printed (unless `strip` is set to `False`: see below).
+Trailing spaces are ignored when determining whether a string of text fits within the width.
+No matter how many spaces are in a row, the following line will begin with the next non-space character.
+* `"-"` (hyphen): a line break may be inserted after each hyphen character.
+* `"\u00A0"` (non-breaking space): do not allow a line break here.
+In the output, a regular space (`" "`) is printed instead of the non-breaking space.
+* `"\u2011"` (non-breaking hyphen): do not allow a line break here.
+In the output, a regular hyphen (`"-"`) is printed instead of the non-breaking hyphen.
+* `"\u200B"` (zero-width space): a line break may be inserted here.
+In any event, this character is not printed.
+* `"\u00AD"` (soft hyphen): a line break may be inserted here.
+If that happens, a hyphen (`"-"`) will be added to the end of the line.

+To achieve book or newspaper style hyphenation, where a hyphen may be inserted after each syllable in a word, preprocess your text before passing it to `ptext.draw` to insert soft hyphens between syllables, e.g.:

+    "Hyphenate this!" => "Hy\u00ADphen\u00ADate this!"

+The `strip` keyword determines how trailing space characters are handled.
+If `strip` is set to `True` (the default), then trailing spaces will be stripped from all lines.
+Space characters that occur at a linebreak will not be printed, on either of the two lines, and they will not contribute to the length of the line in accounting for width.
+Leading spaces (i.e. spaces that occur at the beginning of the string, or immediately after `"\n"`), will be preserved.

+If `strip` is set to `False`, then trailing space characters will be only be stripped from the ends of lines if this would cause them to overrun the specified width.
+Setting `strip` to `False` for text that is not left-aligned may produce surprising results.
+Also, for left-aligned text, this option is essentially meaningless if `background` is set to `None`, since trailing spaces are invisible.

 ## Inline styling (experimental)